smart-data-models/dataModel.Agrifood/Animal/doc/new_spec_EN-US.md

 ## List of properties

 - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `birthdate`: Animal’s birthdate  - `breed`: Breed of the animal  - `calvedBy`:   - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `fedWith`:   - `healthCondition`: Phenological condition of the animal  - `id`:   - `legalId`: Legal ID of the animal  - `locatedAt`:   - `location`:   - `name`: The name of this item.  - `ownedBy`:   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `phenologicalCondition`: Phenological condition of the animal  - `relatedSource`: List of IDs the current entity may have in external applications  - `reproductiveCondition`: Reproductive condition of the animal  - `seeAlso`:   - `sex`: Sex of the animal  - `siredBy`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `species`: Species to which the animal belongs  - `type`: NGSI Entity Type  - `weight`:   - `welfareCondition`: Indicator of the animal welfare  ## Data Model description of properties
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `species`: Species to which the animal belongs  - `type`: NGSI Entity Type  - `weight`:   - `welfareCondition`: Indicator of the animal welfare
+Required properties
+- `id`  - `legalId`  - `sex`  - `species`  - `type`  ## Data Model description of properties
-Sorted alphabetically
+Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml
 Animal: